Sevlin/slackbuilds/letsencrypt/README.md

 - - - -

 For more information regarding the status of the project, please see https://letsencrypt.org.
-Be sure to checkout the `Frequently Asked Questions (FAQ) <https://community.letsencrypt.org/t/frequently-asked-questions-faq/26#topic-title>`_.
+Be sure to checkout the Frequently Asked Questions [(FAQ)](https://community.letsencrypt.org/t/frequently-asked-questions-faq/26#topic-title).